vikramreddy0307/toxic-comment-classification/README.md

 # Modelling:

 * Model selection:I have selected random forest algorithm after trying with other algorithms
-* Sampling selection:I have used K_fold cross validation to avoid overfitting and the last step computing results and checking the accuracu on test data.
+* Validation techniques:I have used K_fold cross validation to avoid overfitting and the last step computing results and checking the accuracu on test data.